 When selecting plants for your garden, it is essential to consider the water availability in your specific garden environment.
 The primary sources of water typically include natural rainfall and supplementary irrigation systems.

 Start by assessing the average rainfall in your area, taking note of seasonal variations.
-This information will help you determine whether your garden receives sufficient natural water or if you need to supplement it with additional irrigation.
+This will help you determine whether your garden receives sufficient water naturally or if you need to supplement it with irrigation & drainage systems.
+Irrigation systems are essential if you’re looking to buy a plant that requires watering often, but you live in an area with minimal rainfall.

 Observe and measure how much rainwater your garden receives during a typical year, as this will provide valuable insights into its overall moisture levels.
 This can be done using a rain gauge or by researching local weather reports that detail average precipitation rates.